Edit Blog Post

 Having been dropped off, I waited on the sidewalk while Jeanette approached the hotel staff.
 Unfortunately, all drivers had already left and it would be impossible to get a taxi because Yom Kippur would soon commence.
 All traffic is prohibited by law from being on the road after six in the evening during that holiday.
 So, in a moment of mild but hastening trepidation, we stood on the sidewalk and contemplated our next decision.
 Suddenly, a taxi sped

 around the corner and, in desperation, I immediately leaped onto the road and flagged it down.
 Stopping, the driver politely declined our request because he was not Arab.
 With increasing concern, I pleaded with him to call an Arab taxi for us which he promised to do then hurriedly sped away.
 After what appeared to be an eternity of waiting fueled by our building anxiety, the same taxi amazingly returned.
 With a smile, the driver told us that he felt very sorry about our dilemma and offered to take us to the nearest point to the Old City after which we could walk to the convent.
 He did so and dropped us off at the Lion's Gate entrance.
 His fare was very reasonable and we were most grateful, as we made our way past Israeli soldiers and headed up the narrow street dragging our suitcases behind us.
-I kept his telephone number in case I need him in the future.
+I kept his telephone number in case I needed him in the future.

 The reason I have spent this much time relating what happened to us is because we were both touched by his kindness and that incident, along with the welcome we received along the way to the convent by others